Make a Subject Access Request (SAR)

 For example, a request for 'all of the personal data held on me' is not specific enough for us to find your personal data.

-The Council processes personal information for many reasons, below is a list of the most requested information types:
+The Council processes personal information for many reasons.
+The most requested information types are:

 - social care information

 - employment files

 You will need to state which Council departments you have dealt with.